TimPietrusky/atelier/docs/conventions.md

 - Run button is stateless; queue count in footer updates instantly.
 - Image node:
   - Model selector includes edit models.
-  - “Load image” button stores a data URL in `config.localImage` and persists.
+  - “Load image” stores into IndexedDB (`localImageRef`) when available; otherwise `localImage`.
-  - When `localImage` exists, node won’t generate and the model selector is hidden until cleared.
+  - Model selector is hidden only in `mode: "uploaded"` (not just because a result image exists).
   - When an upstream image is connected and a non-edit model is selected, show a subtle hint to switch.
+- Edges use a solid off-white stroke; gradient removed.
+Existing edges are normalized on load.

 ## React & performance patterns